 We keep tight track on airlines' pre-holidays sales and other special offers occurences all the time to let you save maximum amount of funds while traveling to your family or just going out on vacation.

-The Beijing — Shanghai route is served by a wide range of airlines: 10 in total, including China United Airlines, China Southern Airlines, Xiamen Airlines, Hainan Airlines, China Eastern Airlines, Juneyao Airlines, Shanghai Airlines, Air China, Hong Kong Express Airways, and Korean Air.
-Competition among carriers gives passengers the opportunity to find tickets at attractive fares — with prices starting from $98.
+The Beijing — Shanghai route is served by a wide range of airlines: 11 in total, including Air China, China Southern Airlines, Yangtze River Express, China United Airlines, Xiamen Airlines, China Eastern Airlines, Hainan Airlines, Shanghai Airlines, Juneyao Airlines, Hong Kong Express Airways, and Korean Air.
+Competition among carriers gives passengers the opportunity to find tickets at attractive fares — with prices starting from $93.
 Our service helps compare all available offers within seconds and choose the most convenient option.
 You can filter flights by price, departure time, or baggage rules to make your trip as comfortable as possible.
 With so many airlines, there’s always a chance to catch special promotions and save.

 starting at $98